uncsdss/DATA992-Summer-2025-Team1/literature_review.md

   [Read more](https://neo4j.com/blog/developer/graph-metadata-filtering-vector-search-rag/)

 *→ For our project:*
 These sources reinforce the need for structured tagging and taxonomy-based filters in our metadata schema.
 A controlled vocabulary for NetApp service names and document types can improve result relevance, while a graph-based system may help distinguish similar documents during retrieval.
+Requires and understanding of documentation content to properly categorize and organize.

 ---